SamerAlsayegh/node-steam-bot-manager/README.md

 - Set-up 2-factor-authentication (including the phone-number if not yet on account)
 - Handle API sign-up process*
 - Manage multiple bots at once
-- Calculate the inventory worth (relative to Steam Market prices) using another system I am currently working on.
+- API system
+- Plugin-capable (Customize the actions of the bot)

 ## TODO:
-- Add 1-to-1 trades
-- Add auto-confirming trades (Checks will be made in place to avoid getting ripped off.)
 - Add registration account checking
--

 ## Set-up:
 ~~~
 git clone https://github.com/Undeadkillz/node-steam-bot-manager
 node install
 node index.js
+~~~
+## Configuration:
 Inside the 'config' folder, rename 'config_template.json' to 'config.json' and configure the settings as desired.
-~~~
+More detailed configuration will be provided once I near completion.

 ---
 ### Registering a Bot:
 - Choose 'register' option from main menu (use arrow keys to navigate the menu)